-The facilitators must attend in person or virtually the delivery of one (1) workshop session, two (2) to three (3) days in length or the equivalent if the virtual delivery method is chosen, put on by the Champion(s).
+5) Support the delivery of one Champion led workshop session Tasks the virtual delivery method is chosen, put on by the Champion(s).
 While attending, the facilitator must work with the Champion(s) to support their delivery of the workshop.
 This may include: